typelevel/frameless/docs/src/main/tut/TypedML.md

 Both `TypedEstimator` and `TypedTransformer` check at compile-time the correctness of their inputs field names and types, contrary to Spark ML API which only deals with DataFrames (the data structure with the lowest level of type-safety in Spark).

-`frameless-ml` adds type-safety to Spark ML API but stays very close to it in terms of abstractions and code flow, so please check [Spark ML documentation](https://spark.apache.org/docs/2.2.0/ml-pipeline.html) for more details on `Transformer`s and `Estimator`s.
+`frameless-ml` adds type-safety to Spark ML API but stays very close to it in terms of abstractions and API calls, so please check [Spark ML documentation](https://spark.apache.org/docs/2.2.0/ml-pipeline.html) for more details on `Transformer`s and `Estimator`s.